Damian89/commonCrawlParser/README.md

 optional arguments:
   -h, --help     Show help message and exit
-  -i, --index    Use only this specified index
-  -t, --threads  Threads for requests
+  -f, --filter   Use only indices which contain this string -t, --threads  Threads for requests
 ```